 It is no secret that every speaker at a wedding will have people to thank.
 I am regularly asked who the father of the bride, groom and best man should thank in their wedding speeches and how best to word the thank yous.

 The biggest issue in many cases is ‘listing’.
 The thanks can be endless, suffocating the speech and bearing comparisons with the worst Oscar acceptance speeches.
 The best speeches weave the necessary ‘thanking’ around their more creative elements so the audience hardly realise you’re running through a list at all.

 Here’s a quick summary of the key ‘thanks’ that should be included if you are having a wedding with a relatively orthodox set of speeches.

-- Your wife – for organising the day/ bringing up your daughter/ putting up with you!
+- His wife, for organising the day/ bringing up their daughter/ putting up with him!

-- You may also want to mention your other children, the vicar or equivalent and any friends who have helped with the organisation of the day
+- He may also want to mention his other children, the vicar or equivalent, and any friends who have helped with the organisation of the day

-- The father of the bride for his speech (and kind words about you if appropriate)
+- The father of the bride for his speech (and kind words about him if appropriate)

-- Your new in-laws for producing your wife!
+- His new in-laws for producing his wife!

 - Any elderly or ‘special’ guests